 Superintendents and business managers new to a district or new to the state need some basic information.
 The following resources provide a good place to start the exploration of Iowa school finance.

 Financing Public Education in Iowa - Provides general information about financing of Iowa’s public schools.
 The contents include a brief history of school finance legislation, concepts surrounding the current school aid formula, and information about the various funding components, including references to Iowa Code and Rule.

 Uniform Administrative Procedures Manual - A compilation of relevant legal and authoritative citations and references in the area of school business management in Iowa.
 A must-read for those who wish to understand school management in Iowa.

-School finance is governed by 281—IAC 257 - Iowa Legislature Quick Search.
+School finance is governed by Iowa Code 257.

-Student counts and supplementary weighting of students are sent to the Department of Education via Student Reporting in Iowa (SRI) - link to SRI.
+Student counts and supplementary weighting of students are sent to the Department of Education via Student Reporting in Iowa (SRI).

 Supplementary weighting rules may be found at Iowa Administrative Code 281-97.

 Student count and supplementary weighting are sent to the Department of Management for inclusion on the Aid & Levy Worksheet -- link to Department of Management.
 The Aid & Levy Worksheet provides the basis on which the budget documents are filled out (first blue link on the same page).
 The Aid & Levy Worksheet builds the funding and, for the most part, the spending authority for each school district.
 It is illegal to exceed spending authority, as determined by the Unspent Authorized Budget Report (first spreadsheet under the heading of Unspent Authorized Budget Report on the same page).

 Districts need to be sure to track on a monthly basis their financial position in relation to spending authority and published budget control lines.
 Sample board reports may be found at -- link to School Finance Tools - see Reporting.